-Douglas Laing – named after Fred Douglas Laing the company founder – dates back to 1948.
-Today, three generations down the line, the company remains under family ownership and is known as a producer of fine blends and a bottler of great single cask whisky.
-Over the last few years though they have become just as well known for the series of Blended Malts they call ‘Remarkable Regional Malts’.
-There’s Big Peat, made up of Islay malts, Timorous Beastie, made from the spirit of the Highlands, Scallywag, blended from Speyside and last but not least, the latest in the series, blended from island whiskies… Rock Oyster.
+Named after founder Fred Douglas Laing, the Douglas Laing dates from 1948.
+Three generations down the line, it remains under family ownership and enjoys a reputation as a trader in the finest of drams.
+Throughout the last few years, Laing have diversified into blending with the launch of a series known as the ‘Remarkable Regional Malts’.
+The range consists of Big Peat, made up of Islay malts, Timorous Beastie, made from the spirit of the Highlands, Scallywag, blended from Speyside and now, the latest addition, created from island malts, Rock Oyster.

-Value for money: You should be able to pick this up for £35 – £40 and that’s fantastic for something of this quality – a delicious 46%, natural colour, non chill filtered blended malt.
+Value for money: Generally available at £35 – £40 a bottle, which is fantastic for something of this quality – a delicious 46%, natural colour, non chill filtered blended malt.

 Total: 46 / 50